tytydraco/yessleep/out/A_strange_man_followed_me_home_after_I_took_flowers_from_his_land.md

 \~\* \~\* \~\* \~\* \~\*

 I’ve been sitting in my living room for hours.
 A part of me desperately wants to leave, but I’m having a hard time separating myself from them, or from the smell.
 I crave the fragrance.
 It calls to me, makes me want to take care of my precious cargo.

 Honestly, they’re just trying to survive.
 Who am I to judge them for doing what all living things do – surviving and passing on our genes?

 I think I’ll stay in this house so I can look after them.
 I’ll keep the windows open so I can always smell them, no matter how far away they travel.
 The smell will let me know how to best help them, whether they’re hungry, in danger, cold, or whatever.

-That’s the nice thing about pheromones.
-The molecules travel so easily by air, so I won’t need to go looking for them.
+That’s the nice thing about pheromones, microscopic molecules travel so easily by air.
 And when time comes for them to breed, they’ll surely need my help.
 I’ll have to make sure their nests get rooted in a safe place, and those babies will need to eat when they leave their nest.